 - Audible Clock – The Audible Clock Alexa skill by Thomptronics essentially turns your Alexa-enabled device into various types of audible clocks, such as cuckoo clocks, grandfather clocks, talking clocks, and more.
 It can be a great way to track time, especially with the variety of premium clocks available for you to purchase so you can customize your clock as you please.
 Thomptronics states that some users dedicate an Alexa or Echo device entirely to the audible clock, a choice you can make if you please.

 - Milestone Time – This Alexa skill by Hespect Softwares offers you the ability to easily track your time using voice commands (in combination with its full-featured web portal).
 With Milestone Time, you can record the time you’ve spent on tasks and projects using your voice.
 Milestone Time has recently announced that it can now integrate with Clio.com.

 - Zoom – The Zoom Alexa skill was created and published by Amazon itself.
-However, this skill will not make it possible for you to make and take Zoom meetings from your Echo devices.
+However, this skill will not make it possible for you to make and take Zoom meetings or other chat service calls from your Echo devices.
 Rather, this skill is meant to be used on your mobile phone, allowing you to start or join meetings and check your upcoming meetings using voice commands.